Housekeepers organise hotel staff to make sure that all the rooms are kept clean and tidy.

 You might become an expert in making cocktails or learn to pour real ale and store craft beers.
 You could help to organise special events to attract customers such as quiz nights, karaoke or live music.

 Sometimes you’d need to check a customer’s identification to ensure they are of the legal age to be there.
 You’d also need to be patient and firm with difficult customers who might be rowdy or drunk, and you might have to refuse to serve them.

 Sometimes you might need to carry or move heavy crates, beer barrels and boxes.

 You would work on a till in a shop serving customers.
-You’d add up the cost of what they are buying, take their payment and give them their change.
+You would add up the cost of what they are buying, take their payment and give them their change.

 You could work in a supermarket, convenience shop or large retail store.
-You’d need to work quickly so that the customers don’t have to queue for too long.
+You would need to work quickly so that the customers don’t have to queue for too long.